etomiuk/etomiuk/README.md

 ## ✨ Hi there, I'm Emma ✨

-- 🏫 I am an incoming Computer Science Masters student at McGill and graduate of the Honours Cognitive Science program.
+- 🏫 I am a Computer Science Masters (thesis) student at McGill and graduate of the Honours Cognitive Science program.
-- 🧠 I enjoy learning how brains, machines, learning work, how brains and machines can learn, and how we can learn about brains and machines.
+- 🧠 I enjoy learning how brains, machines, learning work, how brains and machines learn, and how we learn about brains and machines.
-- 🎼 I also enjoy music and arts and how tech and CS can expand our creativity in artistic fields.
+- 🎼 I also enjoy music and arts and how we use computer science in creative fields.
 - 🌱 I am currently learning full-stack web development.
 Feel free to check out my personal website!
 <!--
 **etomiuk/etomiuk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.